rausalgue/IS211_CourseProject/README.md

 To add a new Book to our database, simply select the action button in the search results table.

+To remove an item, simply select the trash icon under the cloud details page.

-Try Searaching for  some of my favorites:
+Try Searching for  some of my favorites:

 9780446310789
 9781449372620
 9780375858871

+KNOWN BUGS:
+Should not allow duplicate items in clouds
+Should allow adding of new cloud under the AddItem Page INTERNAL ISSUES:
+Should not need to always create User Dict
+Should not be making duplicate calls to the API
+Should not be hardcoding API Results dict
+Should confirm Deletion
+Logout button Confirmation